TechPay-io/TechPay-Oracle-Backend/README.md

 work path and Oracle Backend binary file location.

-Don't forget to update the System.d status to be able to use the new service file to start and stop the Watchdog: `systemctl daemon-reload`.
+Don't forget to update the System.d status to be able to use the new service file to start and stop the Watchdog: `systemctl enable oracle.service`.
 Manage the service start/stop using usual System.d commands, i.e. `systemctl start oracle.service`.